On the Sigma invariants of even Artin groups of FC-type: Sigma-invariants

 \end{teo}

-In particular, if $\chi:G\to\ZZ$ is discrete, we have that $A_\Gamma^\chi=\ker\chi$ is of type $\FP_n$ if and only if $[\chi], [-\chi]\in\Sigma^n(G,\ZZ)$.
+In particular, if $\chi:G\to\ZZ$ is discrete, we have that $\ker\chi$ is of type $\FP_n$ if and only if $[\chi], [-\chi]\in\Sigma^n(G,\ZZ)$.

-If $R$ is a commutative ring, one can also define $R$-Sigma invariants $\Sigma^n(G,R)$ by substituting the homology groups in the definition above by homology groups with coefficients in $R$.
-Theorem~\ref{teo:charsigma} remains true with being $\FP_n$ substituted by being $\FP_n$ over $R$.
+If $R$ is a commutative ring, one can also define $R$-Sigma-invariants $\Sigma^n(G,R)$ by substituting the homology groups in the definition above by homology groups with coefficients in $R$.
+Theorem~\ref{teo:charsigma} remains true when $\FP_n$ is substituted by $\FP_n$ over $R$.
 Moreover we have

 for any $G$, $R$ and $n\geq 2$ and

 We will also need the following useful result.